rasiondetrehasarrived/rasiondetrehasarrived/README.md

-sorry for the bright pfp
+sorry for the bright pfp, holy eyestrain

 ## ; all i see is what im supposed to be. i'm your life purpose.